ileitch/halogen/README.md

 support starting, stopping and starting again coverage for a previously required file.
 Halogen's patch adds the ability to retain coverage results between runs.

+With this patch applied, Halogen can enable coverage for a percentage of your requests and gradually build a coverage report.

 ## Performance

 Coverage does not come for free in CRuby.
 The presence of the extra 'trace'